bhaven123/model-deploy-demo/README.md

 - Using **Curl**

   - We can also use curl to process our POST request, using the command `curl -X 'POST' \ 'http://0.0.0.0:80/predict' \ -H 'accept: application/json' \ -H 'Content-Type: multipart/form-data' \ -F 'in_file=@chow.jpeg;type=image/jpeg'` which can also be seen in the FastAPI Swagger UI.## ![1673392955004](image/README/1673392955004.png)

+## Reasons for choosing the model

+- The model that I chose was the [Vision Transformer (ViT)](https://huggingface.co/google/vit-base-patch16-224) model which is pre-trained on the ImageNet-21k dataset and fine-tuned on ImageNet 2012 dataset.
+It is a transformer encoder model which is pretrained in a supervised fashion on a large collection of images.
+- I chose this model because it belongs to the category of Image Classification.
+I have had an interest in Image Classification since I started learning about Computer Vision and Machine Learning.
+The idea of training a machine to identify or classify real-life objects and everyday things is quite fascinating.
+As a result, this model drew my attention over the others.

 ## Helpful Links